cs61/cs61-f23-psets-tomkhe/pset3/README.md

 Additional extra credit in this commit:
 - `kill` system call
 - `sleep` system call
 Test file is called `p-sleepkill`, in which a parent forks a child, sleeps for a bit, and then kills the child once it runs out of memory.
+It can be accessed by pressing the `s` key after `make run`.